-After we got back to the boat and had lunch, we had PEN.
-Class was spent practicing for our navigation exam coming up in two weeks, as crazy as that sounds.
+After we got back to the boat and had lunch, we had a PEN class which was spent practicing for our navigation exam coming up in two weeks, as crazy as that sounds.
 Following PEN, I had some study time to get some work done, which I was glad to be able to take advantage of.
 Later in the afternoon, we started getting ready for our passage to our final French island, St. Barths.
 Dinner was a Cajun stew with rice, sausage, and jalapenos, which was delicious.

 Now it’s off to St. Barths!